triton-inference-server/server/docs/README.md

 Users need the ability to save and serve different versions of models based on business requirements.
 Triton allows users to set policies to make available different versions of the model as needed.
 [Learn More](user_guide/model_configuration.md#version-policy).

 #### Instance Groups
-Triton allows users to use of multiple instances on the same model.
-Users can specify the number of instances, specific GPUs, or deploy instances on CPU.
+Triton allows users to use of multiple instances of the same model.
+Users can specify how many instances (copies) of a model to load and whether to use GPU or CPU.
+If the model is being loaded on GPU, users can also select which GPUs to use.
 [Learn more](user_guide/model_configuration.md#instance-groups).
 - [Specifying Multiple Model Instances](user_guide/model_configuration.md#multiple-model-instances)
 - [CPU and GPU Instances](user_guide/model_configuration.md#cpu-model-instance)
 - [Configuring Rate Limiter](user_guide/model_configuration.md#rate-limiter-configuration)

 #### Optimization Settings

-The model configuration ModelOptimizationPolicy property is used to specify optimization and prioritization settings for a model.
+The Model Configuration ModelOptimizationPolicy property is used to specify optimization and prioritization settings for a model.
 These settings control if/how a model is optimized by the backend and how it is scheduled and executed by Triton.
-See the [ModelConfig protobuf](https://github.com/triton-inference-server/common/blob/main/protobuf/model_config.proto) and [optimization documentation](user_guide/optimization.md#optimization) for the currently available settings.
+See the [ModelConfig Protobuf](https://github.com/triton-inference-server/common/blob/main/protobuf/model_config.proto) and [Optimization Documentation](user_guide/optimization.md#optimization) for the currently available settings.
 - [Framework-Specific Optimization](user_guide/optimization.md#framework-specific-optimization)
   - [ONNX-TensorRT](user_guide/optimization.md#onnx-with-tensorrt-optimization-ort-trt)
   - [ONNX-OpenVINO](user_guide/optimization.md#onnx-with-openvino-optimization)